dwslab/melt/4_matcher_evaluation/1_core_concepts.md

 An `ExecutionResultSet` is the result of an `Executor`.
 It represents a collection of individual `ExecutionResult`s.

 ##  Evaluator
-An evaluator is an abstract class for creating any evaluation based on an ExecutionResultSet.
+An evaluator is an abstract class for creating any evaluation based on an `ExecutionResultSet`.

 ## Track and TrackRepository
 A track is a collection of multiple TestCases.
 A track may be available online via the MELT `TrackRepository`.